MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Add-ClusterGroupToAffinityRule.md

 ### -PassThru

-Returns an object representing the item with which you are working.
+Returns the original affinity rule object passed to the command.
 By default, this cmdlet doesn't generate any output.

 ```yaml